If you want to maximize investment returns, you should consider The Samurai Method to investing.

 You should see yourself as the portfolio manager of your entire net worth.
 You’ve got various pieces that all fit together to achieve your financial objectives e.g. real estate, cash, CDs, fine art, stocks, and bonds.
 It’s important to follow some sort of net worth allocation framework so you don’t blow yourself up when things turn sour.

 For the investing portion of our net worth, I think we can do a better job optimizing returns by allocating our money through various channels, including building your own portfolio.

-Another consideration to think about is farming out some of your investable assets to an algorithmic advisor like Wealthfront, which charges nothing for the first $10,000 – $15,000 managed.
-They’ve grown to roughly $3B in assets under management because they’ve been able to perform while minimizing costs.
-If time is valuable, and ETFs and portfolio construction are a commodity, then having someone invest for you at a low cost is a good move if your time is better spent making money elsewhere.
-I plan to allocate new capital with Wealthfront and compare the performance soon.
+Another consideration to think about is farming out some of your investable assets to an algorithmic advisor like Personal Capital, which charges 0.89% or less.
+If time is valuable, and ETFs and portfolio construction are a commodity, then having someone invest for you at a low cost is a good move.
+Your time is better spent making money elsewhere.

 Let me share the three pillars to my investing methodology.

 1) Know your base case return scenario.

 In other words, what investment can you make where you are guaranteed to get the stated return and principal back.
 The main risk-free investment is the 10-year government bond yield, which is currently yielding ~2%.
 The US government isn’t going to default.
 If it does, the world is coming to an end due to a zombie apocalypse and money will be the last of your worries.

 The other risk-free rate of return is a long-term CD guaranteed by the FDIC up to $250,000 for individuals and $500,000 for married couples.
 A 7 – 10 year CD so happens to yield roughly 2% – 2.3%, which goes to show you that the market is efficient.

 2) Decide on your desired rate of return.